mifi/mifi.no/blog/2023-08-16-raspberry-pi-airplay-mirroring-server.md

 slug: raspberry-pi-airplay-mirroring-server
 title: 'Raspberry Pi AirPlay Mirroring server'
 authors: 'mifi'
-tags: [airplay, apple, raspberrypi, ]
+tags: [airplay, ios, macos, raspberrypi]
 ---

 How to setup an AirPlay server on a Raspberry Pi.